-Timeliness: Due to the Doctors full schedule, we ask that you arrive at least 15 minutes prior to your appointment time, and come prepared with your history intake forms, your current medications/vitamins and information ready.
+Timeliness: Due to the Doctors full schedule, we ask that you arrive at least 15 minutes prior to your appointment time, and come prepared with your history intake forms, your current medications/vitamins, and information ready.

 Charges: All consultation fees are payable at the time of the visit.
 We accept all major credit cards, HSA cards as well as checks.
-We accept Cigna/United Health/UHR/Great Western PPO insurances only, and you must have a valid card to present at your scheduled appointment, otherwise, a payment by credit card will be required.
+We accept Cigna/United Health/UHR/Great Western PPO insurance only, and you must have a valid card to present at your scheduled appointment, otherwise, payment by credit card will be required.
 We do not take any other insurances at this time.
 Claims are filed for in-network insurances only.
 A copy of your superbill will be provided to you at the end of each visit to assist you in filing your own insurance.
 Questions or insurance verification for the above PPO's only can be directed to Sharlene Bronner at 619-216-9880.

 Fee Policy: As of January 1st, 2013, patients using insurance plans will be required to have a credit card held on file to make payments for insurance benefits denied, deductibles not met, or inaccurate copay payments.
 Once Dr. Marshall has received an EOB (explanation of your benefits), your credit card will be charged for any of the above deficiencies and a statement (aka EOB) from your insurance company will detail these charges.
 Likewise, if there has been an overpayment of your copay or fee, your account will be refunded.